-CT image on HRCT $\bigcirc$ $\bigcirc$ cT Solid part 0 cm 0 cm ≤ 0.5 cm 0.6-1.0 cm + 1.1-2.0 cm + 2.1-3.0 cm + Total tumor size including GG ≤ 0.5 cm 0.6-3.0 cm ++ ≤ 3.0 cm # 0.6- 3.0 cm ++ 1.1-3.0 cm ++ 2.1-3.0 cm ++ Pathologic Differential Diagnosis AAH + , AIS, MIA AIS, MIA, LPA MIA, LPA, AIS LPA, Invasive AD, MIA LPA, Invasive AD Invasive AD Clinical Stage cTis++ cT1mi+ cT1a cT1b cT1c Invasive part 0 cm 0 cm ≤ 0.5 cm # 0.6-1.0 cm + 1.1-2.0 cm + 2.1-3.0 cm + рТ Total tumor size including lepidic growth part Usually &lt; 0.5 cm ≤3.0 cm # ≤ 3.0 cm # 0.6- 3.0 cm ++ 1.1-3.0 cm ++ 2.1-3.0 cm ++ Pathology AAH AIS МІА Lepidic predominant AD or invasive AD with lepidic component Invasive AD with lepidic component or lepidic predominant AD Invasive AD with lepidic component Pathologic Stage pTis pT1mi pT1a pT1b pT1c
+CT image on HRCT \bigcirc \bigcirc cT Solid part 0 cm 0 cm ≤ 0.5 cm + 0.6-1.0 cm + 1.1-2.0 cm + 2.1-3.0 cm + Total tumor size including GG ≤ 0.5 cm 0.6-3.0 cm ++ ≤ 3.0 cm [#] 0.6- 3.0 cm ++ 1.1-3.0 cm ++ 2.1-3.0 cm ++ Pathologic Differential Diagnosis AAH [‡] , AIS, MIA AIS, MIA, LPA Mia, Lpa, Ais LPA, Invasive AD, MIA LPA, Invasive AD Invasive AD Clinical Stage cTis++ cT1mi++ cT 1a cT1b cT1c Invasive part 0 cm 0 cm ≤ 0.5 cm [#] 0.6-1.0 cm + 1.1-2.0 cm + 2.1-3.0 cm + Total tumor size including lepidic growth part Usually < 0.5 cm + ≤3.0 cm [#] ≤ 3.0 cm [#] 0.6- 3.0 cm ++ 1.1-3.0 cm ++ 2.1-3.0 cm ++ рТ Pathology AAH AIS MIA Lepidic predominant AD or invasive AD with lepidic component Invasive AD with lepidic component or lepidic predominant AD Invasive AD with lepidic component Pathologic Stage pTis pT1mi pT1a pT1b pT1c

-Proposed eighth edition of the clinical (cT) and pathologic T (pT) descriptor classification of small ( $\leq$ 3 cm) lung adenocarcinomas (ADs) with a ground glass (GG) and lepidic component by computed tomography (CT) and pathologic diagnosis\ The CT images on high-resolution CT (HRCT) scans can be suggestive of pathologic diagnoses, but they are not specific as GG opacities do not always correspond to lepidic patterns and solid components do not always correlate with invasive components.
+Proposed eighth edition of the clinical (cT) and pathologic T (pT) descriptor classification of small (\leq 3 cm) lung adenocarcinomas (ADs) with a ground glass (GG) and lepidic component by computed tomography (CT) and pathologic diagnosis The CT images on high-resolution CT (HRCT) scans can be suggestive of pathologic diagnoses, but they are not specific as GG opacities do not always correspond to lepidic patterns and solid components do not always correlate with invasive components.
 However, there is a general correlation between GG on CT scans and lepidic pattern microscopically, as well as between solid patterns on CT scans and invasive patterns histologically.
 A pathologic differential diagnosis is listed for each of the proposed possibilities on CT scans.
 Final pT staging of these tumors requires complete pathologic examination in resected specimens.
-(Tis (AIS)) cT: These lesions typically show pure GG nodules (GGNs) measuring 3 cm or less; however, pure GGNs can also be minimally invasive AD (MIA) or invasive AD. pT: These tumors show pure lepidic growth without invasion, measuring 3 cm or less; however, pure GGNs can also be minimally invasive AD (MIA) or invasive AD. pT: These tumors show pure lepidic growth without invasion, measuring 3 cm or less; however, pure GGNs can also be minimally invasive AD (MIA) or invasive AD. pT: These tumors show pure lepidic growth without invasion, measuring 3 cm or less; however, pure GGNs can also be minimally invasive AD (MIA) and should be staged as T1a (see text for explanation).
-(T1mi) cT: MIA usually shows a GG predominant nodule 3 cm or smaller.
-(T1a) cT: GG predominant nodule measuring 3 cm or less with a solid component measuring 0.5 cm or less.
-(T1a) cT: GG predominant nodules measuring 3.0 cm or less with a solid component measuring 3.0 cm or less with a solid component measuring 3.0 cm or less with a solid component measuring 3.0 cm or less with a solid component measuring 3.0 cm or less with a solid component measuring 3.0
+(Tis (AIS)) cT: These lesions typically show pure GG nodules (GGNs) measuring 3 cm or less; however, pure GGNs can also be minimally invasive AD (MIA) or invasive AD.44 pT: These tumors show pure lepidic growth without invasion, measuring 3 cm or less; however, pure GGN credominant nodule is larger than 3.0 cm, it is classified as lepidic predominant AD (LPA) and should be staged as T1a (see text for explanation).
+(T1mi) CT: MIA usually shows a GG predominant nodule 3 cm or smaller.544 Although some MIAs have a larger solid component on CT scans because of other benign components such as a scar or organizing pneumonia, these cases can only be diagnosed by pathologic examination. pT: MIA histologically shows an LPA nodule measuring 0.6 to 1.0 cm.4 pT: When an Invasive component measuring 0.6 to 1.0 cm.4 pT: When an LPA measuring 3.0 cm or less with a solid component measuring 1.1 to 2.0 cm.4 T: When an LPA measuring 2.0 cm or less with a solid component measuring 1.1 to 2.0 cm.4 T: When an LPA measuring 2.1 to 3.0 cm are classified as T1.4 (T1b) cT: Goreedominant nodules measuring 3.0 cm or less with a cloid component measuring 3.0 cm or

-\All of the cT categories are presumptive, assuming the GG versus solid components correspond to lepidic versus invasive components, respectively, on pathologic examination of a resected specimen. cT category applying rule 4 of the TNM classification (when in doubt, opt for the lesser category).
+All of the cT categories are presumptive, assuming the GG versus solid components correspond to lepidic versus invasive components, respectively, on pathologic examination of a resected specimen. cT category applying rule 4 of the TNM classification (when in doubt, opt for the lesser category).